 In this article, find out more about the extroverted introvert personality type and signs you might actually balance introversion and extroversion as an ambivert.

 What Is an Extroverted Introvert?

 Extroverted introverts are most similar to ambiverts, or people who balance introversion and extroversion well.
 Psychiatrist Carl Jung first came up with the concept of these two personality types in 1910, with introverts and extroverts representing extreme ends.
 However, the introvert vs. extrovert question isn’t one that only has two possible answers.
 Few people live on the extremes.
 At the same time, no one is perfectly balanced and rests right in the middle.
 Most people lean in one direction more than the other at different times.
-If you find yourself leaning more toward extroversion as a way to refuel your energy, you might be more of an extroverted introvert ambivert.
+Like introverted extroverts, ambiverts will try to balance things out, but they will likely prefer one side or the other.

 The Pros and Cons of Being an Ambivert

 Any talk of being an outgoing introvert usually shifts to the qualities of an ambivert.
 In the discussion over ambivert vs. omnivert, ambiverts are well-balanced and less likely to exhaust themselves or lack energy when around others.
 Ambiverts are the picture of stability.
 They can engage in small talk, but they can also take moments to think and listen.

 While the extroverted personality type might seem like it can be the most successful, research from professor Adam M. Grant shows that ambiverts excel more often.
 In his experiment, he found that ambivert salespeople sold more per hour than average.
 According to Grant, their success came from their emotional intelligence, knowing when to give customers more room or try a more forceful persuasive approach.
 Grant described ambiverts as “more inclined to listen to customers’ interests and less vulnerable to appearing too excited or overconfident.”

 Research shows that ambiverts excel in business more often.